 Substance abuse - inhalants; Drug abuse - inhalants; Drug use - inhalants; Glue - inhalants

 National Institute on Drug Abuse website.
-Inhalants. www.drugabuse.gov/publications/research-reports/inhalants/what-are-inhalants.
+What are inhalants. www.drugabuse.gov/publications/research-reports/inhalants/what-are-inhalants.
 Updated July 2012.
-Accessed June 7, 2016.
+Accessed May 15, 2018.

 Nguyen J, O'Brien C, Schapp S. Adolescent inhalant use prevention, assessment, and treatment: A literature synthesis.
 Int J Drug Policy.
 2016;31:15-24.
 PMID: 26969125 www.ncbi.nlm.nih.gov/pubmed/26969125.